AsahiLinux/docs/SW:-DT-bindings.md

 Used by OpenBSD; not submitted upstream yet

 ### SPI
+- 'apple,t6000-spi'
 - 'apple,t8103-spi'
 - 'apple,spi'

 Used by OpenBSD; not submitted upstream yet

 ### SPI keyboard/touchpad
+- 'apple,spi-hid-transport'

+Not sumitted upstream yet

+### SMC
+- 'apple,t8103-smc'
-- 'apple,keyboard'
+- 'apple,smc'

-Used by OpenBSD; should probably be changed to something like 'apple,spi-hid-transport'
+Soon to be used by OpenBSD; not submitted upstream yet